Skip to main content

 There’s no question that fall is our favourite time of year to get outside and explore.
 The temperatures are cooler, making for pleasant hiking conditions.
 Pesky bugs have disappeared with the summer heat.
 And though the greens of summer and whites of winter have their own unique beauty, there is no comparison to colourful autumn foliage.

 Fall is the season where trees become a vibrant colour palette.
 The maple leaves turn bright orange and red, and the birch and aspens turn yellow.
 Even tamarack get in on the act when their needles turn a bright yellow.
 They are the only softwood species to lose their needles every year.
-All this colour is contrasted against the unchanging softwood trees that stay a deep green.
+All this colour is contrasted against the rest of the unchanging softwood trees that stay a deep green.
 What’s not to love about fall?

 James and Vicki at the top of Mount Head in Mount Carleton Provincial Park, with Pine Point and Bathurst Lake in the background